webtui/webtui/apps/docs/src/pages/start/installation.md

 ## Full Library Import

-WebTUI is bundled in a modular approach so you can import only the parts you need
+WebTUI was designed with a modular approach in mind so you can import only the parts you need

-You can import the entire library by just importing the package's base path after defining the order of layers
+For testing, you can import the entire library by just importing the package's base path after defining the order of layers

 ```css
 @layer base, utils, components;